-The body immune system produces antibodies - proteins that are critical for fighting and clearing out the virus.
+The body’s immune system produces antibodies - proteins that are critical for fighting and clearing out the virus.

 SARS CoV 2 is transmitted person-to-person primarily via respiratory droplets, but also indirect transmission through contaminated surfaces is possible.

-SARS CoV 2 can be isolated from respiratory samples obtained via naso/oropharyngeal swabs or from sputum.
-The virus accesses host cells via the angiotensin-converting enzyme 2 (ACE2), which is the most abundant in the lungs.
+SARS CoV 2 can be isolated from respiratory samples obtained via nasopharyngeal/ oropharyngeal swabs or from sputum.
+The coronavirus accesses host cells via the angiotensin-converting enzyme 2 (ACE2), which is the most abundant in the lungs.

-The incubation period for COVID 19 is thought to range from 2 14 days following exposure, with most cases showing symptoms approximately 4 5 days after exposure.
+The incubation period for coronavirus is thought to range from 2 to 14 days following exposure, with most cases showing symptoms approximately 4 to 5 days after exposure.

 Definite COVID 19 diagnosis entails SARS CoV 2 detection by RT PCR method

-Antibody to SARS CoV 2 is an immunoassay test for qualitative detection of antibodies (including IgG) to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS CoV 2).
+Anti SARS CoV 2 Test is an immunoassay test for the qualitative detection of antibodies (including IgG) to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS CoV 2).

-Seroconversion or recovery is observed after a median of 10 13 days after symptom onset for IgM and 12 14 days for IgG and last for several months.
+Seroconversion or recovery is observed after a median of 10 to 13 days after symptom onset for IgM and 12-14 days for IgG and lasts for several months.
 Levels and chronological order of IgM and IgG antibody appearance are highly variable supporting detection of both antibodies simultaneously.